altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - In query selector, when selected tags go up, remove them from below.
 - Performance of query: avoid double round trip for first draw of uploadedView.

-- Disaable scrolling when zooming in Local & Uploaded (Tom).
+- Disaable scrolling when zooming in Local & Uploaded (Tom)
+- Create settings view with Change Password and enable/disable geotagging (Tom)
+- Write a QA script (Tom)

 - Stop flickering when opening FAB or clicking on "done".
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Finish annotated source code.
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else
-- Create settings view with Change Password and enable/disable geotagging (Tom)
 - Home: Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
-- Write a QA script (Tom)
 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)
       - Get list